Vendor Guide to the UC Davis Health System

 - Include the UC Davis Medical Center purchase order number on your invoice.

 - Business Information Form:

 Vendors wishing to do business with the UC Davis Health System must complete a business information form and return it to the appropriate buyer.

-Appendices and supplements used with University of California purchase orders include and may be viewed via the following links.
+Terms and Conditions used with University of California purchase orders include and may be viewed via the following links.